r-lib/covr/cran-comments.md

-This release fixes a test error when run with the soon to be submitted xml2 1.1.0 release.
+This release changes the package license from MIT to GPL-3.
+I obtained approval from all contributors <https://github.com/jimhester/covr/issues/256> for the license change.

 ## Test environments
 * OS X El Capitan, R 3.3.0